QuantEcon/lecture-source-py/source/rst/numba.rst

     qm_numba(0.1, int(n))
     time2 = qe.util.toc()

-The first execution is relatively slow because of JIT compilation (see below).
+This is already a massive speed gain.

-Next time and all subsequent times it runs much faster:
+In fact, the next time and all subsequent times it runs even faster:

 .. _qm_numba_result: